LisaHillSchoolStuff's Weblog

 Literature & Research units for the Primary Library

-Back to – Foundation (Prep) Years 1 & 2 Years 3 & 4 Years 5 & 6
+Back to: Foundation (Prep) Years 1 & 2 Years 3 & 4 Years 5 & 6

-Templates for planning with the Australian Curriculum during the Transition phase 2011-2012.
+Templates for planning with the Australian Curriculum during the Transition phase

-These templates combine elements of the Australian English Curriculum with the Victorian Essential Learning Standards (VELS) Thinking Processes, Personal Learning and Interpersonal Development Domains.
+This template combine elements of the Australian English Curriculum with the Victorian Essential Learning Standards (VELS) Thinking Processes, Personal Learning and Interpersonal Development Domains.

 Foundation Literature All Years Semester 1 V4